Alexander Ewing (composer): Life and work

 In 1855 Ewing joined the British Army's Commissariat Department and served in Constantinople during the Crimean War.
+While on the D.A.C.G. staff in South Australia in the late 1850s he was one of the judges appointed by the Gawler Institute to select the music for Caroline Carleton's "Song of Australia", later a candidate for Australian National Anthem.

 From 1860 to 1866 he served in China, returning to England in 1866, and was with the army in Ireland during the 1867 Fenian Rising.
 He married the popular children's author Juliana Gatty on 1 June 1867 and the following week they left England for Fredericton, New Brunswick.

 When Deputy Assistant Commissary General Ewing (with the equivalent rank of Captain) arrived there, the bulk of the garrison was formed by the 1st Battalion of Her Majesty's 22nd (Cheshire) Regiment, which was headquartered in the city.
 His arrival occurred a few days after the British North America Act came into effect to create the Dominion of Canada, of which New Brunswick was one of the four constituent provinces.
 He was stationed in Fredericton until September 1869, three months after the last British troops had left the former colony of New Brunswick.